 Alongside no-obligation quotes, you’ll also get expert advice and guidance from industry experts.
 As you’re purchasing a motor trade insurance policy for the first time, this advice can be handy, ensuring you have the right cover for your circumstances.

 There is a range of options for trade insurance, including choosing between road risk or a combined policy, whether you need to include cover for public liability, employer’s liability, material damage and many more.
 Making sure you are correctly covered when new to the industry is not straightforward, so let the experts take you through the process.

 How to lower the cost of insurance for motor traders without trading experience

-Make sure you only purchase the needed cover and be accurate with what/who you are insuring.
+Make sure you only purchase necessary cover, being accurate with what/who you are insuring.
 For example, do you need any driver cover, or will one employee be driving trade vehicles?

 If you have/will have employees, note that criminal convictions (both motoring and non-motoring) are likely to increase the cost of your trade insurance.
 It’s worth bearing this in mind when taking on new employees.

 Like standard car insurance, as the holder of a new motor trade policy, you will need to spend time building up your no claims bonus.
 That said, your private car insurance no claims bonus is considered when you compare quotes.